 There is lots of controversy on whether the Airocide air purifier works but I am one of the souls whose been sold on this purifier as I believe the manufacturer is onto something here.
 Furthermore the company that makes this air purifier is highly recognized for successfully using this exact technology for air purification in hospitals, food manufacturing and other industrial processes that require clean air.

-The Airocide air purifier covers up to 3000 sq ft and is one of the few air purifier that can clean air across rooms if doors are left open across your home.
+The Airocide air purifier covers up to 3000 sq. ft. and is one of the few air purifier that can clean air across rooms if doors are left open across your home.
 It does get a little noisy when its working hard but the sound can be soothing like white noise.

 If you are not happy you can return it within 60 days from the time you purchased it.
 This air purifier destroys virtually all pollutants irrespective of your rooms' size and this is the main reason I would go for it over HEPA and activated carbon type air purifiers I recommended earlier.
-You can check out the Airocide air purifier here at Amazon
+You can check out the Airocide air purifier here at Amazon.

-In conclusion, I would like to say stick to the Winix air purifier if the room's you need to clean air in are smaller than 360 sq ft.
+In conclusion, I would like to say stick to the Winix air purifier if the room's you need to clean air in are smaller than 360 sq. ft.
 As your room sizes increase you can then choose between the other air purifiers accordingly and eventually settle for the Airocide air purifier for the largest of rooms.

 I would however only go with the Airocide if the main pollutants in my air are gaseous and organic rather than solid particles.
 For heavy duty solid particulate air cleaning in large rooms I would go for either the Surgically Clean Air Cascade air purifier or something from Amaircare instead of the Airocide air purifier.
 However, my first choice in this case is the CASCADE due to Surgically Clean Air's superior technology.